cmadland/OTB/lit-review.md

 In June 2017, the International Review of Research in Open and Distributed Learning (IRRODL) published a special issue  devoted to research related to OER adoption and use in education.
 Included in this special issue were two reports of OER use in Canadian institutions.

 Jhangiani and Jhangiani (2017) surveyed 320 students in 19 courses at 12 different institutions in British Columbia and found that students reported spending a median amount of $250 per semester ($500/a) and a mean amount of $350 per semester ($700/a) on textbooks.
+According to their survey, most respondents valued the benefits of open textbooks despite the cost (Jhangiani & Jhangiani, 2017).

 Hendricks, Reinsberg, & Rieger (2017) found in their investigation of students in a large, first-year physics course at the University of British Columbia, that most students (48%, n=151) reported spending between $100 and $200 per semester ($200-$400/a).
 Students in their study reported taking 9 courses per year, meaning that they spent only $22-$44 per course on textbooks, a low enough number to warrant further investigation.